Interpretable Machine Learning Applications: Part 4

 How much does Interpretable Machine Learning Applications: Part 4 cost?

-Interpretable Machine Learning Applications: Part 4 costs $9.99.
-Check the course page for current pricing and available discounts.
+Visit the Interpretable Machine Learning Applications: Part 4 course page for current pricing and available discounts.

 Who teaches Interpretable Machine Learning Applications: Part 4?

-Interpretable Machine Learning Applications: Part 4 is taught by Coursera, Coursera.
+Interpretable Machine Learning Applications: Part 4 is taught by Epaminondas Kapetanios, Coursera.

 What skill level is Interpretable Machine Learning Applications: Part 4 for?